-- The Integrated Finance, Performance and Investment Committee meets monthly to oversee the effective management of the Trust's financial resources and operational performance across a range of measures. - The Quality Assurance Committee also meets monthly and seeks assurances that there are effective arrangements in place for monitoring and continually improving the quality of healthcare provided to patients. - The minutes of each meeting of the Board committees are submitted to the next available Trust Board meeting for consideration.
+- 48 The Finance and Investment Committee meets monthly to oversee the effective management of the Trust's financial resources across a range of measures. - 49 The Quality and Outcomes Committee also meets monthly and seeks assurances that there are effective arrangements in place for monitoring and continually improving the quality of healthcare provided to patients. - 50 To strengthen the Board's focus on workforce issues, and on organisational systems and processes and performance management, from September 2017 a People, Process and Performance Committee is to meet monthly, reporting to the Board. - 51 The minutes of each meeting of the Board committees are submitted to the next available Trust Board meeting for consideration.
 Recommendations made by the committees to the Trust Board are clearly identified on a cover sheet accompanying the submission of the minutes to the Board.
-The Chair of each committee personally presents a summary of the Committee's deliberations and minutes at the Board meeting, highlighting material issues arising from the work of the committee to the Board.
-In particular, the Chairs provide feedback to the Trust Board on their committees' scrutiny of that month's quality and performance report, thereby complementing the commentaries of the Executive Directors. - Each Board Committee has an agreed annual work programme. - The Trust has appointed Patient Partners as participating, non-voting members to the Integrated Finance, Performance and Investment Committee, Quality Assurance Committee and Charitable Funds Committee to contribute a different perspective to the deliberations of each group.
+The Chair of each committee personally presents a summary of the Committee's deliberations and minutes at the Board meeting, highlighting material issues arising from the work of the committee to the Board. - 52 Each Board Committee has an agreed annual work programme. - 53 The Trust has appointed Patient Partners as participating, non-voting members to the Finance and Investment Committee, People, Process and Performance Committee and Quality and Outcomes Committee (and Charitable Funds Committee) to contribute a different perspective to the deliberations of each group.